-The Danube Group occupies over 5.5 million sq ft of land in Jebel Ali Free Zone (JAFZA), making it one of the biggest land bank occupiers in the area, while its warehouses across the UAE stock more than 50,000 products.
+The Danube Group occupies over 5.5 million square feet of land in Jebel Ali Free Zone (JAFZA), making it one of the biggest land bank occupiers in the area, while its warehouses across the UAE stock more than 50,000 products.

 Sajan believes it is his ability to think differently which has helped build his empire.
-It was not just his experience but perspective and commitment that established Danube, he told Arabian Business.
+It was not just his experience but perspective and commitment that established Danube, he tells Arabian Business.

 He calls himself a workaholic, and has always believed that “there are no shortcuts to success.”
 But when he’s not working, he enjoys “partying, travelling and watching movies with my wife, Sameera.”

-Sajan has regularly been recognised as one of the most powerful Indians in the UAE by Arabian Business, and has won prestigious awards such as the Most Admired Retailer award by Herald Global & BARC Asia, Real Estate Tycoon Award in 2017 from the Dubai Land Department (DLD) and the Mohammed Bin Rashid Al Maktoum Business Excellence Award, among others.
+Sajan has been recognised as one of the Top 50 Most Powerful Indians in the UAE by Arabian Business, and has won awards such as the Most Admired Retailer award by Herald Global & BARC Asia, Real Estate Tycoon award 2017 from the Land Department of Dubai in Mumbai and the Mohammed Bin Rashid Al Maktoum Business Excellence Award, among others.

 In March 2018, he ventured into another favourite interest, publishing, and re-launched Filmfare Middle East – a magazine with a clear focus on films, fashion and lifestyle and in-depth exclusive interviews.

 He also started Danube Welfare Centre in November 2012.
 It helps Dubai’s blue-collar workers improve their language skills with a three-month basic English programme.
-In 2016, over 1,000 workers benefitted from this programme and at the end of 2017, the number had doubled.
+In 2016, over 1,000 workers benefited from this programme and at the end of 2017, that number had doubled.